-173. A number of written notices would also be required under the licence to assist the Regulator in designing and implementing a monitoring program for all licensed dealings.
-The notices would include:
+177. A number of written notices are also required under the licence to assist the Regulator in designing and implementing a monitoring program for all licensed dealings.
+The notices include:

 - expected and actual dates of planting

 - details of areas planted to the GMOs

 - expected dates of flowering

 - expected and actual dates of harvest, method of harvest and dates of cleaning after harvest

 - details of inspection activities.